 |Sony A5000||-||stereo||mono||-||-||micro||2.0||Y||Y||-||Sony A5000|

 |Sony A3000||Y||stereo||mono||-||-||mini||2.0||-||-||-||Sony A3000|

 It is notable that the A6000 has a hotshoe, which makes it possible to easily attach optional accessories, such as an external flash gun.
 The G7X Mark II does not feature such an accessory-socket.

-The G7X Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the A6000 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the A6000 was succeeded by the Sony A6300.
+Both the G7X Mark II and the A6000 have been discontinued, but can regularly be found used on eBay.
+The A6000 was replaced by the Sony A6300, while the G7X Mark II was followed by the Canon G7 X Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon G7 X Mark II or the Sony A6000 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon PowerShot G7 X Mark II:

 - More detailed LCD: Has a higher resolution rear screen (1040k vs 922k dots).

 - Fewer buttons to press: Is equipped with a touch-sensitive rear screen to facilitate handling.